 Here’s a list of exercises to test your understanding of memory alignment and layout for various types, some of which are Rust specific.
-The assumption for this exercise is that the Rust-style representation (#[repr(Rust)]
+The assumption for this exercise is that the Rust-style representation (#[repr(Rust)]) is used.

 Info